franklbvp/python_intro/docs/README.md

 # python_intro
 A short introduction into Python

-Python is an all-round programming language that has applications in many domains.
+Python is an all-round programming language that can be applied in many domains.
-This training session introduces the programming language to participants who have programming experience with other programming languages such as R, MATLAB, C/C++ or Fortran.
+This training session introduces the programming language to participants who have a basic programming experience.

 ## Content